Class 9 Exam > Class 9 Notes > English Class 9 > Summary: The Road Not Taken

 Literary Devices

-• Assonance and Consonance - Repetition of vowel sounds (assonance) and consonant sounds (consonance) in nearby words.
+• Assonance and Consonance -Repetition of vowel sounds (assonance) and consonant sounds (consonance) in nearby words.
+For example, in "The Road Not Taken," Frost uses both to create a balanced and rhythmic effect.

-• Extended Metaphor - An extended metaphor develops over several lines, serving as a central theme.
-In "The Road Not Taken," Frost's metaphor of a forked path symbolizes decision-making.
+• Extended Metaphor -An extended metaphor is developed over several lines and serves as a central theme.
+In "The Road Not Taken," Frost's metaphor of a forked path represents decision-making.
+This allows readers to connect with the speaker's dilemma and reflect on their own choices.

-• Rhyme Scheme - abaab
+• Rhyme Scheme -abaab

 Difficult Words